WS-JSNA/ws-jsna-netlify/_pages/partners.md

 ## Board membership

-{% include figure image_path="/assets/images/HWBmembership.jpg" caption="Members of the West Sussex Health and Wellbeing Board" %}
+{% include figure image_path="/assets/images/HWBmembership.jpg" alt="An infographic of the seven members of the Health and Wellbeing board." caption="Members of the West Sussex Health and Wellbeing Board" %}

 Members of the West Sussex Health and Wellbeing Board include: